laceyteas/lacey-teas-site/content/pages/meet.md

 For PSE or couples plese add $200/hr to my base rate and any additional hours.
 PSE is available only to established and trusted clients.
 In session extensions are $300/hr

-* ## Safety
+## Safety

 If you have respiratory symtpoms please let me know and I will waive the cancellation fee.
 I am trusting you to be honest with me We are in uncertain times right now and I believe in harm reduction and clear communication.
+I am vaccinated as of 4/18.

 ### Longer Experiences and Travel: